1. CREDIT CARD DEBT

 Step 3: Contact your credit card company

 Once you can explain your hardship and the help you need, contact your credit card company.
-This first call should tell you how generous the card issuer will be and how difficult or easy it will be to work out a solution.
+This first call might tell you how generous the card issuer will be and how difficult or easy it'll be to work out a solution.

 • Have a notebook in front of you with all of your information.